sayeemabdullah/React-Cribsheet/README.md

 const combined = first.concat(second);

 ```
-But if we can use a spread operator we can do that more easily and add anything before, between or after arrays like following:
+But if we can use a spread operator we can do that more easily and add anything before, between or after arrays like the following:

 ```js